FYSETC/SD-WIFI-PRO/README.md

 ## 5. Firmware Guide

-The source code is at [SdWiFiBrowser](https://github.com/FYSETC/SdWiFiBrowser) Current release is swd 0.x version, the more description about the version at [README.md](https://github.com/FYSETC/SdWiFiBrowser/blob/main/README.md)
+The source code is at [SdWiFiBrowser](https://github.com/FYSETC/SdWiFiBrowser), current release is swd 0.x version, the more description about the version at [README.md](https://github.com/FYSETC/SdWiFiBrowser/blob/main/README.md)

 A new version is coming soon.